..................................................

 Kerkar was born in Pawanwada, Keri, near Pedne in Goa.
 He was supposed to have

-been born in 1740 and died in 1st June 1796 after an inspiring life.
+been born in 1740 and died on 1st June 1796 after leading an inspiring life.

 He was a 'senapati' or troop leader in the army of Peshwa rulers.
 It is learnt he was very fond